How Long Can You Stay on Your Parents' Car Insurance?

 Is it cheaper to be on your parents' insurance or get your own?

-Eligibility rules and departure triggers reflect current insurer underwriting guidelines and state insurance department regulations as of May 2026.
+Eligibility rules and departure triggers reflect the insurer's current underwriting guidelines and state insurance department regulations as of May 2026.
 Rate data for young drivers is sourced from MoneyGeek's analysis of insurer filings via Quadrant Information Services.
 Read our full auto insurance methodology.

 All information reflects current insurer underwriting practices as of the publication date.